marlonrichert/zsh-hist/README.md

   r  reload:     re-initialize local history from file u  undo:       roll back to before last action in same session

-Selection (required for some actions; mutually exclusive): no arguments  pushed lines positive int  index from beginning of history negative int  offset from end of history string        pattern to match; can select multiple entries
+Selection (ignored for 'r' and 'u'): empty         pushed lines positive int  index from beginning of history negative int  offset from end of history pattern       all matching entries

 --Examples--
 Fix (cut from history; paste into command line) the last history item: hist f -1
+Normalize (uniformly format) a range of history items: hist n {1..9}
+Delete all history items ending with a newline or a semicolon: hist d $'*(\n|;)'
 List all command lines you've saved to history with the `push-line` widget hist l
-Delete all history items ending with a newline or a semicolon: hist d $'*(\n|;)'

 ```

 ## Note about key bindings